 The problem with such doctrine is that it segregates people based solely on their beliefs and then assigns punishment based upon such a separation.
 Labels such as “infidel” or “heretic” may also be assigned, further dehumanizing the non-believers.
 This is not love.
 Such segregation is as morally bankrupt in the heavens, as it is on Earth.
 When religions preach that non-believers or atheists are barred from the blessings of the heavens they are hiding behind their scripture to use fear as a weapon.

 The use of fear is so widespread that the term “God-fearing” has become synonymous with devout.
 But I believe the time for this has passed.
 In this age of sacred love The Greatest Love does not want us to fear Them.
 They ask nothing from us other than our loving actions while on Earth.
 They are a god who looks for love, not fear, worship, or obedience.
 Love.

 The problem with equating devotion to fear is that when a religion with such a god says non-believers are destined for eternal torment how are fearful members of that same religion supposed to treat those non-believers?
 With compassion, or contempt?
 I worry it is often the latter and this works to further divide people of different religious and non-religious beliefs in our society.

 Now what if instead the message was that people’s actions are of greatest import regardless of their beliefs?
-That a lack of belief may have no bearing on the love in one’s actions and it is these actions that reflect the true character of a person.
+That a lack of belief may have no bearing on the essence of their soul and it is these actions that reflect the true character of a person.
 A World where religions welcome opposing viewpoints so long as they are based on love.
 Not necessarily agree with them, but not condemn, nor affix labels to them either.
 For atheists can have a loving belief system just as much as theists can.
 For theists, it is not an atheists lack of belief in any god that should be of concern.
 Instead it is their belief in love that should be a common ground for dialog.